Recommender systems based on graph embedding techniques: A comprehensive review: Bipartite graph embedding for recommendation

-However, there are two flaws of FunkSVD and its variants.
-The first one is the possible negativity of the learned embedding elements, which is not interpretable due to the general meaninglessness of negative values in practical applications.
-In this regard, non-negative matrix factorization \cite{lee1999learning,zhang2006learning,xu2012alternating,hernando2016non,luo2015nonnegative, gouvert2020ordinal, liu2021factor} for the recommendation seems to be a promising solution.
-The other one is the violation of the triangle inequality principle \cite{tversky1982similarity,ram2012maximum} in FunkSVD and its variants because they usually measure the user-item proximity by the dot-product in the Hilbert space, hindering the preservation of find-grained user preference.
-To deal with that, metric learning \cite{kulis2012metric, suarez2021tutorial} provides a new theory for the recommendation in measuring the user-item proximity while satisfying the triangle inequality principle.
-Some attempts have been made \cite{hsieh2017collaborative, zhang2018metric, ma2020probabilistic, kraeva2021application, li2021dual} in order to factorize a user-item rating matrix $R$ in the metric space; for instance, Zhang et al. \cite{zhang2018metric} proposed a method to convert $R$ into a distance matrix.
-Furthermore, the metric space is unnecessary to be Euclidean, for HyperML \cite{vinh2020hyperml} can also factorize $R$ in the hyperbolic space.
+However, like any model, FunkSVD and its variants have their critics.
+Yet much of the criticism is based on the following two flaws.
+The first one is that the embeddings of users and items learned by the FunkSVD framework could involve negative values, which have difficulties in being well interpreted in practice due to the general meaninglessness of negative values in reality.
+One way out of this dilemma is to develop methods of non-negative matrix factorization \cite{lee1999learning,zhang2006learning,xu2012alternating,hernando2016non,luo2015nonnegative, gouvert2020ordinal, liu2021factor}.
+The other flaw is that the implementation of the FunkSVD framework generally violates the triangle inequality principle \cite{tversky1982similarity,ram2012maximum} because it is put in Hilbert space to measure the user-item proximity by dot-product, which could hinder the preservation of find-grained user preference.
+To tackle this issue, methods based on metric learning \cite{kulis2012metric, suarez2021tutorial} of measuring the user-item proximity can satisfy the triangle inequality principle since they are put in a metric (or Banach) space.
+In detail, these methods run by constructing a transformed user-item rating matrix $R$ (like by converting a method to convert $R$ into a distance matrix \cite{zhang2018metric}) in the metric space and factorizing it as the FunkSVD framework does \cite{hsieh2017collaborative, zhang2018metric, ma2020probabilistic, kraeva2021application, li2021dual}.
+Note that the metric space is unnecessary to be Euclidean.
+For instance, constructing and factorizing the matrix $R$ in hyperbolic space can also work well \cite{vinh2020hyperml}.